nooraalam1/Python_Crash/README.md

 # Python_Crash
 ## Context
 1) Environment Setup
-i) Download Python from https://www.python.org/ and install it. ii) Go to Command and type python --version, then it will show you the current version. iii) print("Hello World") --> Output: Hello World
+  Download Python from https://www.python.org/ and install it.
+  Go to Command and type python --version, then it will show you the current version. print("Hello World") --> Output: Hello World

 3) Indentation
 4) Comments